moetooo/IMS-NoticeBot/README.md

 # IMS-NoticeBot

-An automated system for sending IMS (Information Management System) notices using Python and Playwright.
+An automated system for sending IMS (Information Management System) notices to Whatsapp using Python.

 ## Description

-This project automates the process of retrieving notices from an IMS and sending them through a messaging platform (likely WhatsApp, based on previous context).
-It utilizes web scraping techniques to gather information and automates the sending process.
+The IMS Notice Scraper Bot is a powerful and efficient tool designed to automate the process of scraping notices from the IMS (Institute Management System) portal and sending them directly to a specified WhatsApp chat.
+This bot is ideal for students who want to stay updated with the latest announcements without having to manually check the IMS portal regularly.

 ## Features